Clairvoyance: In history and religion

 Throughout history, there have been numerous places and times in which people have claimed themselves, or others, to be clairvoyant.
 In several religions, stories of certain individuals being able to see things far removed from their immediate sensory perception are commonplace, especially within pagan religions where oracles were used.
 Prophecy often involved some degree of clairvoyance, especially when future events were predicted.
 This ability is sometimes attributed to a higher power rather than the person performing it.

 Christianity

-A number of Christian saints were said to be able to see or know things that were far removed from their immediate sensory perception as a kind of gift from God, including Charbel Makhlouf, Padre Pio, and Anne Catherine Emmerich in Catholicism and Gabriel Urgebadze, Paisios Eznepidis and John Maximovitch in Eastern Orthodoxy.
+A number of Christian saints were said to be able to see or know things that were far removed from their immediate sensory perception as a kind of gift from God, including Charbel Makhlouf, Padre Pio, Magdalena Gornik and Anne Catherine Emmerich in Catholicism and Gabriel Urgebadze, Paisios Eznepidis and John Maximovitch in Eastern Orthodoxy.
 Jesus in the Gospels is also recorded as being able to know things far removed from his immediate human perception.
 Some Christians today also share the same claim.